sowmyadsl/gas-prices-app/README.md

 ## Description

+This app allows the user to find nearby gas stations using user's device location or by entering zipcode into the search bar.

-This is a simple gas prices finder application where the following features are being added:
+The following features are included:

 - Derives user location from geoLocation API
 - Retrieves gas stations from nrel.gov API
 - Load nearby stations using user location or zipcode using search
 - Error handling

 ### Results Page